-Furthermore, although DDR X and DDR X2 (to a similar or slightly lesser degree) were relatively huge successes in Japan compared to some of the previous entries in the series, the American and European releases saw poor build construction and lack of eAmuse support for events, unlocks, personal progress tracking, rival score tracking, national score records, etc. Also, general taste differences in music and charts led to a generally poor reception of both mixes overseas.
+Furthermore, although DDR X and DDR X2 (to a similar or slightly lesser degree) were relatively huge score tracking, national score records, etc. Also, general taste differences in music and charts led to a generally poor reception of both mixes overseas.
 The contrast of opinions on the series since DDR X comes off as black and white between Japan and the rest of the world overseas in some cases.
 One could take a look at a chart with lots of "crossovers" and "double steps" and bet that Japanese players would just deal with it (or enjoy it), but by the same token there was sure to be cries of "unfun" and "gimmicky" from the overseas crowd.
 Amusingly, the stances were reversed when talking about extremely fast and/or hard charts where stamina was a large factor in passing a song let alone doing well on it.
 These are some extreme examples and there are exceptions, but these are only meant to illustrate the contrast of opinions.